evarol/dredge/dredge-python/README.md

 ### Installing DREDge, probeinterface, and spikeinterface

-Since this repo and its relationship with `spikeinterface` are currently in active development, we'll need to install `spikeinterface` and `probeinterface` from their github versions, and we'll even need to use specific branches in some cases.
+**(This part is only needed for LFP users.)** Since this repo and its relationship with `spikeinterface` are currently in active development, we'll need to install `spikeinterface` and `probeinterface` from their github versions, and we'll even need to use specific branches in some cases.
 The current install steps are:

 ```
 # make sure you are in a folder where you want to store a bunch of different code